Chase Sapphire Reserve® Review: Best Card for Frequent Travelers

 This is the first card I recommend to anybody who is new to points and miles or who is intimidated by a large annual fee.
 It’s also a great card for those who only travel once or twice a year.

-If you’d rather not mess with loyalty programs and points, this is a good card to try.
+If you’d rather not mess with loyalty programs and points, this is a great card to try.
 Just redeem your rewards as a statement credit and you’re good to go!

-So, is this card the best option for you?
+So, is the Sapphire Reserve the best rewards card option for you?
 If you travel frequently, there’s a good chance it is!

 If you’re a frequent traveler, the Chase Sapphire Reserve Card has to be on your radar!
 It’s definitely a favorite of mine.
 I think you’ll love it too.